ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

  - burn_assertion_claim REQUIRED.
 The burn assertion signed claim or statement by the client.

- - burn_assertion_claim_format OPTIONAL.The format of the claim.
+ - burn_assertion_claim_format OPTIONAL.
+The format of the claim.

  - hash_prev_message REQUIRED.
 The hash of previous message.